How Offset Is Calculated

 How the LTD Offset Is Calculated

 For complete details on all offset types (CA SDI, SSDI with 70% rule, and outside income), see the comprehensive LTD Offsets guide.
-This page provides a simplified overview.
+This page covers the SDI offset math.

 You pay California SDI tax on your full earnings.
 But the administrator reduces your LTD by that same SDI amount.
 You're effectively paying for a benefit that doesn't increase your total income.